ukon1990/wow-auction-helper/server-lambda/lambda.md

 serverless offline start
 ```
 This command will reload the server every time you save changes to one of it's files.

+## Deploying to AWS API Gateway and Lambda
+To deploy to multiple regions, the easiest way is to just update the deploy.sh script with the regions, you wish to deploy to.
+And do `sh deploy.sh` in the terminal.
+Atlernatively, if you use windows, run `serverless deploy -r eu-west-2` manually or create your own script.

+This will then upload everything to AWS, and set up the API Gateway etc and output the endpoint url's.